EADQ/EADQ/README.md

     <b>Welcome to my page!</b><br><br>
     <i>
         I'm  Eduardo Alvarado.<br>
-        Hi there!
         As a Junior Software Developer, I have a strong desire to learn and excel in the field.
 Technology fascinates me, and I enjoy exploring new tools and techniques to improve my abilities.
 My attention to detail is meticulous, and I take pride in delivering work of the highest quality.
 I